Monday, March 27, 2023

 Then get hardware files--gerbers for the 4 PCBs, BOMs, Eagle CAD files, and a PDF of the board layout, from another github repo here

-You can also purchase the PCBs through PCB way's community site, here, but get all the gerbers from Github first.
+You can also purchase the PCBs through PCB way's community site, here, but I'd recommend getting all the gerbers from Github first--they will be most current.

 Make sure to read the BOMs which have specific information and tips about components and hardware used.